 The Ultra Mount II & III, Johnny Ray Mounts and Ram Mounting Systems all make a removable mount for your electronics, graphs, lights and radios.
 You can remove your electronics easily after your fishing trip and store them away to protect them from damage while trailering or from possible theft.

 Keel Shield or Hamby's Protectors both protect the bow of your boat when you pull up on shore, and help eliminate any damage to the gel-coat in the keel area.

 Some other items include, prop locks, boat alarm systems, Bimini Tops, trolling motor handles (like Pro-Kon-Troll, Big Foot and Flex Handle).
-The Solargizer and the Connector are excellent for extending the life of your batteries.
+The Solargizer is excellent for extending the life of your batteries.

 Now that we covered items to enhance the boat, lets look at some personal products to make your days fishing easier.
 Of course the first things you need are a good pair of polarized sunglasses, a hat to help shade your face and neck and a good sunscreen to protect your skin with at least an SPF of 30 is best.
 I like Pre-Sun clear gel that has a SPF of 30.
 It dries clear quick and isn't oily.